Welcome to today's edition of the Rush 24-7 podcast.

 They looked the other way, just as they looked the other way with abortion.

-It's a pretty profound indictment of Cardinal Bernadon, who basically said abortion contraception, it's no different than any other popular social issue of the day.
+It's a pretty profound indictment of Cardinal Bernadine, who basically said abortion, contraception, that's no different than any other popular social issue of the day.

-He lumped it in with everything else that they hemmed themselves in it where they really couldn't criticize the Roe v.
+He lumped it in with everything else, and they hemmed themselves into where they really couldn't criticize the Roe versus Wade decision.

 Rahe points out that when he goes to Mass, he doesn't hear Catholicism anymore.

-He doesn't hear any moral underpinning from the from the church.
+He doesn't hear any moral underpinning from the church.

 All he hears is a bunch of socialist left-wing dogma.

-And I'll exert it as the program unfolds today, but it all ties in with the question here of are people waking up?
+But it all ties in with the question here of, are people waking up?

 Or is it systemic?